‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Virtual ‘Camp’ Camp & ‘Camp’ Camp Plus

-Camp pivots to virtual programming due to the COVID pandemic, offering a range of summer camp-themed activities during the weeks Camp would normally be held.
-187 Campers register in 2020 — with 110 in 2021 — and discover the usual Camp spirit of fun & camaraderie is barely diminished when everyone gathers over Zoom to enjoying activities like Rainbow Group; writing, cooking, and cross stitch classes; and even a virtual version of our Talent/No Talent Show.
-Gathering virtually is such a hit that it inspires ‘Camp’ Camp Plus, a Virtual Day Camp for LGBTQ+ Adults.
-For a $30 monthly subscription, Campers gain access to an ongoing selection of activities & events based on traditional ‘Camp offerings like classes, game nights, and Rainbow Groups as well as a monthly Saturday Night Social Event.
-Camp Plus runs from October to May, starting in 2020 through April 2023.
+Camp pivots to virtual programming due to the COVID pandemic, offering a range of summer camp-themed activities during the weeks in 2020 and 2021 that Camp would normally be held.
+187 Campers register in 2020 — with 110 in 2021 — and discover the Camp’s usual spirit of fun & camaraderie is barely diminished when everyone gathers over Zoom to enjoy activities like Rainbow Group, writing, cooking, and cross stitch classes, and even a virtual version of our Talent/No Talent Show.

 August 21-28, 2022